History of Walmart: 1980s and 1990s

 Walmart Store 515 in Murphy, NC, the first Walmart in North Carolina, opening on August 16, 1983.
 This store has a new exterior design that was introduced in 2021.
 Taken August 27, 2023.

-A Wal-Mart store in the 1980s.
+A Walmart store in the 1980s.

 In 1981, Walmart expanded into the southeastern US market, opening stores in Alabama, Georgia and South Carolina, and acquiring 92 Kuhn's Big K stores.
 They expanded into Florida and Nebraska in 1982.

 In April 1983, the company opened its first Sam's Club store, a membership-based discount warehouse club, in Midwest City, Oklahoma.
 They also expanded into Indiana, Iowa, New Mexico, and North Carolina and implemented "people greeters" in all of their stores.
 The first stores opened in Virginia in 1984.

 In 1985, with 882 stores with sales of $8.4 billion and 104,000 associates, the company expanded into Wisconsin and Colorado, and the first stores opened in Minnesota in 1986.

 By the company's 25th anniversary in 1987, there were offices to track inventory, sales, and send instant communication to their stores.
 Continuing their technological upgrades, they had equipped 90% of their stores with barcode readers by 1988, to further assist in keeping track of their large inventory.

 In February 1988, company founder Sam Walton stepped down as chief executive officer, and David Glass was named to succeed him.
 Walton remained on as Chairman of the Corporate Board of Directors, and the company also restructured their senior management positions, elevating a cadre of executives to positions of greater responsibility.

 Also in 1988, the first Wal-Mart Supercenter was opened in Washington, Missouri.
 The supercenter concept features everything contained in an average Walmart discount store, in addition to a tire and oil change shop, optical center, one-hour photo processing lab, portrait studio, and numerous alcove shops such as banks, cellular telephone stores, hair and nail salons, video rental stores, and fast-food outlets.

 By 1988, Wal-Mart was the most profitable retailer in the United States, though it did not outsell K-Mart and Sears in terms of value of items purchased until late 1990 or early 1991.

 By 1988, Walmart was operating in 27 states, having expanded into Arizona, Michigan, Ohio, West Virginia, New Jersey, and Wyoming.
 By 1990, they expanded into California (which marked Walmart officially becoming a fully nationwide retailer), Nevada, North Dakota, Pennsylvania, South Dakota, and Utah.
 The Walmart Visitor Center also opened this year on the site of Sam Walton's original store.